 How Do Fat Tires Work?

-Unlike ordinary bike tires, fat e-bike tires can roll comfortably at different pressure levels (psi).
-Typically, fat tires can be inflated to between 5 and 30psi.
-This allows you to vary the pressure of the tire as per the nature of the terrain you’re riding on.
+Unlike ordinary tires you'd see on electric bikes, fat e-bike tires can roll comfortably at different pressure levels (psi).
+Typically, fat tires are inflated to between 5 and 30psi.
+This allows you to switch up the pressure of the tire depending on the terrain that you are biking on.

-For instance, a 30psi inflated tire will work best on a tarmacked road whereas softer surfaces such as snow or wet sand will need lower psi.
-This serves to increase the surface area of the point of contact to provide more buoyancy and keep the tires from sinking.
+For instance, a 30psi inflated tire does the job best on a tarmacked road whereas softer surfaces such as snow or wet sand require lower psi.
+This is all in the service of greater surface area, which will keep your tires on the surface, instead of in the terrain, sinking.

-The larger tires mean larger rims are used on the bikes, which add approximately 4 pounds to the average weight of an electric bike.
-Luckily, the motor assistance on e-bikes negates the impact of the additional weight when you ride the bike and keeps you from straining.
+The larger tires mean larger rims are used on the model, which adds approximately 4 pounds to an average electric bike.
+Luckily, the motor assistance on e-bikes negates this extra strain and keeps you riding smoothly.

-Ultimately, fat tire electric bikes will be heavier than normal e-bikes and much heavier compared to regular bikes.
-While the motor ensures that the weight is not an issue during riding, the problem arises when you have to haul the bike into your truck or upstairs for storage.
+Ultimately, fat tire bikes weigh more compared both to regular bikes and other e-bikes.
+While the motor makes sure the extra weight is no issue during riding, the problem arises when you have to haul the bike into your truck or upstairs for storage.

-There is a good reason why fat tires are becoming a more common sight, especially among adventure cyclists.
-For one, the larger footprint of fat tires results in a greater area of contact when the bike is moving.
+Fat tires are becoming a more common sight nowadays and there are definitely valid reasons for that, especially if you ask adventure cyclists.
+To begin with, the larger footprint of fat tires results in a greater contact area when the bike is moving.

-Because of this, you enjoy a more stable ride with the increased traction, allowing you to take on different kinds of terrains with relative comfort.
+Because of this, you enjoy a stable ride with the increased traction, which allows you to take on different kinds of terrains with relative comfort.
 Whether you want to cycle on sandy beaches, gravel grounds, or hard pavements, nothing will slow down a fat tire e-bike.

 This concept is referred to as floatation and works remarkably with fat tire e-bikes.
-Ideally, it is achieved when the pressure of the tires is reduced to 5psi.
-What happens is that the bigger tire footprint helps to spread out the load over a broader area on the ground, making it possible to ride on tricky terrains that ordinary e-bikes could not.
+Ideally, it is achieved when you switch the pressure to about 5psi.
+In that particular situation, the bigger tire footprint helps to spread out the load over a broader area on the ground, making it possible to ride on tricky terrains that ordinary e-bikes could not.

 Fat tire electric bikes can also glide on icy tracks and negotiate corners without skidding off as a regular e-bike would.